thunderbird/webext-docs/menus.rst

       :name: ``targetElementId``
       :type: (integer)

-      The identifier of the clicked element, available as :value:`info.targetElementId` in the :ref:`menus.onShown` and :ref:`menus.onClicked` events.
+      The identifier of the clicked element, available as :value:`info.targetElementId` in the :ref:`menus.on^shown` and :ref:`menus.on^clicked` events.

 .. api-header::
    :label: Return type (`Promise`_)